Blake-Madden/tinyexpr-plusplus/README.md

   and then use a custom class as an argument to the various function types that accept a `te_expr*` parameter.
 The function that you connect can then `dynamic_cast<>` this argument and use its custom fields, thus greatly enhancing the functionality for these types of functions.
   (See below for example.)
-- Added exception support, where exceptions are thrown for situations like arithmetic overflows.
+- Added exception support, where exceptions are thrown for situations like providing invalid separators.
 Calls to `compile` and `evaluate` should be wrapped in `try`...`catch` blocks.
 - Memory management is handled by the `te_parser` class (you no longer need to call `te_free`).
 Also, replaced `malloc/free` with `new/delete`.
 - Stricter type safety; uses `std::variant` (instead of unions) that support `double`, `const double*`, and 16 specific function signatures (that will work with lambdas or function pointers).